zalando-stups/documentation/components/taupage.rst

 **(required)**

 The source, the configured runtime uses to fetch your delpoyment artifact.
 For Docker, this is the Docker image.
+Usually this will point to a Docker image stored in :ref:`pierone`.

 ports:
 ------